Flu levels fall further across the country: CDC

 Most states were experiencing “minimal” or “low” flu activity in the past week, according to the latest data published by the CDC on Friday.
 Only New Mexico and Oklahoma saw “high” or “very high” levels of influenza.

-Only 2 percent of cases tested by clinical labs were positive, CDC said, and 2.6 percent of everyone who visited a health care provider last week had respiratory virus symptoms, including fever plus a cough or sore throat.
+Only 2 percent of cases tested by clinical labs were positive, according to the CDC, and 2.6 percent of everyone who visited a health care provider last week had respiratory virus symptoms, including fever plus a cough or sore throat.

 This has remained stable compared to what was reported last week, and remains just above the national baseline of 2.5 percent.

-The weeks immediately after the holidays saw a high level of activity, as both flu and RSV hit much earlier than in years past.
+The weeks immediately after the holidays saw a high level of activity, as both flu and respiratory syncytial virus (RSV) hit much earlier than in years past.
 But the continued downward trend shows the season appears to have peaked for now, and the “tripledemic” of COVID-19, flu and RSV was not as bad as many feared.

 This week, the percentage of hospital visits for respiratory illness decreased in the 50-64 year age range, as well as among people 65 and older.
 The numbers remained stable for all other age groups CDC tracks.